willgrana/Turn-Based-Strategy-Game/README.md

-    For Project 3, we created a turn based strategy game that involves the user picking from one of two characters, and then choosing one of two unique weapons for that character.
+This project is a turn based strategy game that involves the user picking from one of two characters, and then choosing one of two unique weapons for that character.
 The parent class is called Warrior.h.
 This class includes general fields like health, block, and attack values that all characters in the game have.
-From here, we derived three classes: Archer.h, Juggernaut.h, and Enemy.h, all of which are children of the parent class Warrior.
+From here, I derived three classes: Archer.h, Juggernaut.h, and Enemy.h, all of which are children of the parent class Warrior.
 The Juggernaut and Archer classes are characters that the user can choose from, and the classes have their own constructors that assign their unique health, attack, and block values.
 The enemy class, which also is a child of Warrior.h, uses a constructor with arguments